 Unfortunately, in Australia this does not seem to the case.
 In fact, the statistics below show an alarming figure for Australian businesses:

-- 51% of retailers don’t have SEO included in the budget for the coming year.
+- 51% of retailers do not have SEO included in the budget for the coming year.

-- A lack of understanding in how social media can support overall business performance: 54% don’t use Twitter, and 47% don’t have a Facebook page for the business and have no intentions of creating one.
+- A lack of understanding in how social media can support overall business performance: 54% do not use Twitter, and 47% do not have a Facebook page for the business and have no intentions of creating one.

 The below infographic shows some social media statistics for 2012 in Australia.
 One important thing to note is the significant difference in the use of social media between small and large businesses; 79% of large businesses are active on social media, compared to just 27% for small business owners.